 Making a white sauce is really very simple.
 I didn’t use to think so, back when I made everything with a can of cream-of-something soup.
 But once I learned there was no going back.
 Especially when I realized that a white sauce has four ingredients (butter, flour, milk, & salt) and the canned creamed soups have…well, a lot.
 Plus things I don’t recognize as food.
 It goes without saying that the taste is way better.

-1. Melt 1/4 cup of butter in a medium saucepan.
-Add 1/4 cup of flour and mix well over medium heat (you can see it bubbling some in the top picture).
+1. Melt the butter in a medium saucepan.
+Add the flour and mix well over medium heat (you can see it bubbling some in the top picture).
 You just want it combined and bubbly a bit, but not brown (that’s becoming a roux, then!).

-2. Slowly add 2 cups of milk, stirring with a whisk.
+2. Slowly add the milk, stirring with a whisk.
 Cook and stir until the sauce thickens.
 Add a teaspoon of salt or to taste.

-How easy is that- 1/4 cup each of butter and flour, two cups milk and some salt?
+How easy is that- butter and flour, milk and some salt?
 I can’t believe I ever thought it was hard!

 3. When the sauce has thickened, add the pesto.
-This can be to your taste.
-I usually add one of my small containers of frozen pesto which are between 1/2-3/4 cup.
+This can be to your taste – I usually add one of my small containers of frozen pesto which are between 1/2-3/4 cup.
+Go here to see my favorite pesto recipe that also happens to be less expensive and just as yummy as traditional recipes.

 4. Drain the pasta and reserve a little of the pasta water in a cup measure.
 Add the creamy pesto sauce to the pasta and toss until the noodles are coated, adding the reserved pasta water as needed if the sauce needs thinning.